 The pain management field is still trying to find a way to effectively relieve pain without putting patients at risk for addiction.
 The country is still trying to find a way to reduce the number of people addicted to pain relievers without increasing the number of people seeking heroin.

-In 2015, more than two million people were addicted to painkillers and 591,000 were addicted heroin, according to the National Survey on Drug Use and Health.
-More than 800,000 received treatment for opioid addiction that year.
+In 2016, more than 2.1 million people were addicted to opioids, including 626,000 who were addicted to heroin, according to the National Survey on Drug Use and Health published in September 2017.
+About 718,000 people received treatment for prescription opioid addiction that year.

 But treatment doesn’t always lead to recovery.
 Between 40 and 60 percent of people relapse after receiving addiction treatment.